 Heat some water in a flask, then attach a balloon, cool the flask, and watch as the balloon collapses into the flask.
-An easy-toperform and colorful variation of the common Crush the Can demonstration.
+An easy-to-perform variation of the common Crush the Can demonstration of atmospheric pressure.

-• Pressure differential
+- Pressure differential - Vacuum

-Erlenmeyer flask, borosilicate glass, 250-mL

-Balloon, latex, 11-inch size (size to fit flask)

-Hot plate or Bunsen burner
+Erlenmeyer flask, borosilicate glass, 250-mL Balloon, latex, 11-inch size (size to fit flask) Hot plate or Bunsen burner